kreibaum/pacosako/README.md

 PacoPlay.play(player, color = :white, domain = :dev)
 ```

-This assumes you have installed JtacPacoSako as a development package using
+This assumes you have installed Jtac.jl and JtacPacoSako as a development package using

+    ]dev {..}/Jtac.jl
-    ]dev ..../pacosako/julia
+    ]dev {..}/pacosako/julia

 # Architecture